Data privacy and exchange in Managed deployments

 To ensure GDPR compliance, you must be aware of what personal data is captured by Dynatrace and you must configure Dynatrace to protect personal data.

-To configure data privacy settings within your Managed environment, go to Settings > Preferences.
+To configure data privacy settings within your Managed environment, in the Dynatrace menu, go to Settings > Preferences.

-To configure Dynatrace ONE remote access and ability to change configuration, go to Settings > Remote access permissions.
+To configure Dynatrace ONE remote access and ability to change configuration, in the Dynatrace menu, go to Settings > Remote access permissions.

 Note: You must have cluster administrator privileges to access the Preferences page.